Version your dotfiles

 relevant file and make a commit.
 If I add a new

-config file, like when I added a global .gitignore
+config file, like when I added a global .gitignore, I add it to install.sh and run the script.3

 How to get started